 The signal has a rattling sound

-Tighten the fastening
+Tighten the mount

 The emergency switch performs the following functions: